awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Improvements**

-1. This release contains all fixes, features, and improvements present in [Version 1\.2, Compatible with PostgreSQL 9\.6\.8](#AuroraPostgreSQL.Updates.20180305.12)\.
+1. This release contains all fixes, features, and improvements present in [Version 1\.2, compatible with PostgreSQL 9\.6\.8](#AuroraPostgreSQL.Updates.20180305.12)\.

 1. Updated the GDAL library, which is used by the `PostGIS` extension\.